-Children are often prescribed codeine for pain relief after surgery to remove their tonsils or adenoids to treat sleep apnea, a condition in which breathing problems make it hard for them to sleep soundly.
+Children are often prescribed codeine for pain relief after surgery to remove their tonsils or adenoids to treat chronic tonsillitis or sleep apnea, a condition in which breathing problems make it hard for them to sleep soundly.

-However, some children may be at risk of developing serious side effects, or even dying, after being given codeine in amounts that are within the recommended dose range.
+However, some children have died after being given codeine in amounts that are within the recommended dose range.

 Codeine is an opioid pain reliever—a narcotic medication—used to treat mild to moderate pain.
 It is also used to reduce coughing, usually in combination with other medications.
 Codeine is available by prescription either alone or in combination with acetaminophen or aspirin, and in some cough and cold medications.

-From one to seven in every 100 people are “ultra-rapid metabolizers,” but they are more common among some ethnic groups.
-Twenty-nine percent of North African and Ethiopian populations are “ultra-rapid metabolizers,” with about 6 percent of African American, Caucasian and Greek populations also affected.
+From one to seven in every 100 people are ultra-rapid metabolizers, but they are more common among some ethnic groups.
+Twenty-nine percent of North African and Ethiopian populations are ultra-rapid metabolizers, and about 6 percent of African American, Caucasian and Greek populations are also affected.